Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 In addition to the yeast in the dough expanding much slower due to the cooler temperatures, this also produces more acetic and lactic acids, which gives the dough lots more flavor.

-In fact, after 12 to 18 hours in the refrigerator, these bacteria also break down the gluten in the dough, affecting the rise of it, and in the end, making it easier to shape.
+In fact, after 12 to 18 hours in the refrigerator, these bacteria also break down the gluten in the dough, affecting the rise of it, in the end, making it easier to shape.

 Pizza Pun